-Click for PowerPoint Anthropology and Moral Optimism.
+Click for PowerPoint Anthropology & Moral Optimism.

-This is a complementary presentation to What is Anthropology?
+This is a complementary presentation to the statement on What is Anthropology?
 This presentation focuses on the purpose of anthropology, primarily based on material from Anthropology, Moral Optimism, and Capitalism: A Four-Field Manifesto.
 It can be adapted to a variety of anthropology courses and presentations, especially near the end of a four fields introduction to anthropology.

 The presentation begins with a slide on optimism and pessimism.
 This information used to be at the Wikipedia entry on optimism but has since been edited and removed.
 This blog entry titled Pessimism of the intellect; optimism of the will preserves the previous Wikipedia entry.
 Apparently Gramsci was quoting Romain Rolland, but still–Gramsci was sitting in an Italian jail cell and managed to have “optimism of the will,” so I give him credit for it.

 The next slide elaborates with a quote on hope from Anna Tsing’s Friction: An Ethnography of Global Connection.
 This quote expresses a similar sentiment to moral optimism, in the face of the forest destruction Tsing documents in Indonesia:

 Hope is most important when things are going badly in the world; in the face of almost certain destruction, hope is a Gramscian optimism of the will.
 Such “unrealistic” hope begins in considering the possibility that tiny cracks might yet break open the dam.
 (Tsing 2005:267)